AdrianValdes/JWT-Authentication-Workflow/README.md

   - call the GET route /users
    - here you should receive an error that you are not allowed to do this
   - call now the POST route /login with valid username & password
-  - check if you received back the cookie in the response (inspect > tab "Application" > "Cookies")
+  - check if you received back the cookie in the response (in the right response window > Tab "Cookies")
   - now try to call the route /users again!
    - now you should receive the information about all users!